tvarkevi/AMYGDALA_REACT_VS_CONNECT/README.md

 Pipeline to predict emotion task reactivity of the amygdala using resting-state connectivity of the amygdala as seed-region.

 > Preliminary note: The Python module [amygdala_recon.py](https://github.com/tvarkevi/AMYGDALA_REACT_VS_CONNECT/blob/master/amygdala_recon.py) used here assumes the following steps having been undertaken before running the analyses:
 > 1. Many of the procedures described in this manual make use of [SPM12](https://www.fil.ion.ucl.ac.uk/spm/software/spm12/) in [MATLAB R2016b](https://nl.mathworks.com/products/matlab.html), via a shell call command.
 Framewise displacement in this pipeline is calculated using the [Jenkinson](https://pdfs.semanticscholar.org/291c/9d66cf886ed27d89dc03d42a4612b66ab007.pdf) method using code of the [DPARSF](http://rfmri.org/DPARSF) software package.
 The bandpass filter used in many of the methods described here was originally developed by Thomas Gladwin; the ezfilt.m script can be found at: https://www.tegladwin.com/code.php.
-Finally, the second-level (group) analysis is conducted in [SnPM](http://www.nisox.org/Software/SnPM13/).
-Each of these programs have to be installed in order for this pipeline to work properly.
+Finally, the second-level (group) analysis is conducted in [SnPM](http://www.nisox.org/Software/SnPM13/). **Each of these programs have to be installed in a subfolder called Programs that is placed within the working directory** in order for this pipeline to work properly.
+The reason for this last step is important is because many of the methods described here employ a MATLAB script called [start_up](https://github.com/tvarkevi/AMYGDALA_REACT_VS_CONNECT/blob/master/start_up.m), which adds the above programs to the MATLAB path, but in order to do so, requires each of the programs to have been placed in the working_dir > Programs subfolder.
 > 2. The necessary analysis scripts and auxilliary files need to stored in one and the same working directory.
 The emotion task (EMO) and resting-state (REST) fMRI data needs to have been converted to NIFTI format, and stored in a (seperate) data directory (data_dir) organized such that each combination of dataset (MARS, BETER) and scan type (EMO, REST) has a different subdirectory (i.e., NIFTI_MARS_REST, NIFTI_MARS_EMO, NIFTI_BETER_REST, and NIFTI_BETER_EMO) within that data directory (e.g. data_dir > NIFTI_MARS_REST).
 > 3. Within each of the NIFTI data subdirectories, each subject has to have its own subfolder, with the name of that subfolder corresponding to the identifier of that subject (e.g. xm13101101).
 The different types of scans (T1, REST, EMO) for each subject need to be stored as subdirectories within that subject directory, and the identifiers of these subdirectories need to be indicated by suffixes that are added to the main subject identifier (e.g. data_dir > NIFTI_BETER_EMO > be1a031010 > **be1a031010_5_1**).
 > 4. The first two letters of each subject identifier specify the dataset where to the subject belongs; 'xm' indicates the MARS dataset (e.g. xm13101101), and 'be' indicates the BETER dataset (e.g. be1a031010).